HoangLa95/qualitedevs2/PSs/ps1.md

 1. Create a file `hello-world.cpp` (for example, with `touch hello-world.cpp`).

-2. Copy the following code.
+2. Open `hello-world.cpp` in your favorite code editor and copy the following code.

 ```{code} cpp
 #include <iostream>